-- 8.1 Grab samples must be collected in glass containers.
+8.1 Grab samples must be collected in glass containers.
 Conventional sampling practices should be followed, except that the bottle must not be pre-rinsed with sample before collection.
-Composite samples should be collected in refrigerated glass containers in accordance with the requirements of the program. - All samples must be iced or refrigerated at 4°C from the time of collection until extraction.
+Composite samples should be collected in refrigerated glass containers in accordance with the requirements of the program.
+Automatic sampling equipment must be as free as possible of Tygon tubing and other potential sources of contamination.

+- 8.2 All samples must be iced or refrigerated at 4°C from the time of collection until extraction.
 PAHs are known to be light sensitive; therefore, samples, extracts, and standards should be stored in amber or foil-wrapped bottles in order to minimize photolytic decomposition.
 Fill the sample bottles and, if residual chlorine is present, add 100 mg of sodium thiosulfate per liter of sample and mix well.
 EPA Methods 330.4 and 330.5 may be used for measurement of residual chlorine.
 Field test kits are available for this purpose.
-Adjust the pH of the sample to <2 with 6N HCl to inhibit biological activity. - 8.3 All samples must be extracted within seven days of collection and completely analyzed within 30 days of extraction.
-Polycyclic aromatic hydrocarbons are known to be light sensitive.
-Therefore sample extracts and standards should be stored in amber vials in the dark in a refrigerator or freezer in order to minimize photolytic decomposition.
+Adjust the pH of the sample to <2 with 6N HCl to inhibit biological activity. - 8.3 All samples must be extracted within seven days of collection and completely analyzed within 40 days of extraction6.